vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

-## Creating a level1.json file for a Fotobond region
+## Creating a level1.json file for a number of clubs

 This step-by-step guide describes how to create a list of clubs, for example for a region ("Afdeling") of the Dutch photography federation (Fotobond).
 The resulting file is intended to be read automatically by [Photo Club Hub](https://github.com/vdhamer/Photo-Club-Hub)